erkstruwe/neusta-code-challenge/README.md

                 The internal data model is based on the `Person` class only.
 There is nothing like a `Room` class, since rooms do not have any attributes yet.
             </li>
             <li>
-                To keep a consistent naming scheme, some things have been renamed (redirects are in place where applicable).
+                To keep a consistent naming scheme, some things have been renamed (redirects are in place where applicable):
                 <ul>
-                    <li>POST http://localhost:3000/api/import is also availbale at POST http://localhost:3000/api/person</li>
+                    <li>POST /api/import is also availbale at POST /api/person</li>
-                    <li>`people` are called `person` or `persons` respectively throughout the application</li>
+                    <li>`people` are called `person` or `persons` respectively throughout the application.</li>
-                    <li>a person's attributes are converted from space-separated to camelCase internally to stay consistent with JavaScript conventions and best practices</li>
+                    <li>A person's attributes are converted from space-separated to camelCase internally to stay consistent with JavaScript conventions and best practices.</li>
                 </ul>
             </li>
         </ul>